ReactiveSets/toubkal/README.md

 #### Completed Work (versions 0.3.x, x > 0)

+- Pipelets alter() amd map() now allow assynchronous cancelable transforms using functions cancelable_map() and cancelable_limiter().
+This form also allows filter() and flat_map() behavior.

+  If transform has more than 2 parameters it is consided stateful.

 - Safe Complex Query expressions
   - Query and Query_Tree methods
     - Query..generate(): Generate filter code from complex queries